How do I set up a SSH key to connect to Technology Solutions managed servers?

 Overview

-For convenient and secure access to Technology Solutions managed servers, we support using SSH key pairs to access these services.
+For convenient and secure access to Technology Solutions managed servers, we support using SSH key pairs to access services.
 An SSH public/private key pair acts like a lock and key both customized for your access.
-When you register an SSH public key it will be uploaded to all Technology Solutions managed servers on which you have an account within an hour.
+When you register an SSH public key it will be uploaded to all Technology Solutions managed servers on which you have an account, within an hour.
 You will then be able to use your private key to access the server.
-The same public/private key pair is used for all systems, though you can upload multiple public keys if you like.
+The same public/private key pair is used for all legacy systems, though you can upload multiple public keys if you like.
+A legacy system is a Linux server running an unsupported OS, such as Centos/Red Hat versions below 8.x.

 We encourage the use of SSH keys for a few reasons: First, it prevents password guessing attacks on servers that are configured to not accept any passwords.
 Second, it prevents a potential attacker from stealing a password that may be used for other university resources.
 Having no password means there is no password to steal.
 Finally, SSH keys are convenient, especially if you wish to set up programs that interact with your virtual machines such as to run commands and upload and download files.